Carlo Reali

-Carlo Reali (born 6 December 1930) is an Italian actor, voice actor and film editor.
+Carlo Reali (born 6 December 1930) is an Italian actor and voice actor.

 Biography

 Born in Padua, Reali was a frequent visitor of the many theatres across Rome before his career began.
-He eventually found his place in the cinema working as an actor and he even got to make collaborations with Bud Spencer in several of his films.
-Reali also starred in films that would later become international successes such as La Cage aux Folles and he is also well known for his work as a film editor.
+He eventually found his place working onstage as an actor and director and acting in the cinema, starring in films that would later become international successes such as La Cage aux Folles, also sharing the screen with Bud Spencer in several of his films.

-Reali has dubbed many actors which include Steve Martin, Eli Wallach, Bob Hoskins, Danny DeVito, Michael Keaton, Don Ameche and Tim Curry.
-He has gained international recognition for voicing Palpatine in the Italian version of the Star Wars franchise since 1999 as well as Bob Kelso in the Italian version of Scrubs.
+As a voice actor, he has dubbed over many actors in Italian, including Steve Martin, Eli Wallach, Bob Hoskins, Danny DeVito, Michael Keaton, Don Ameche and Tim Curry.
+He has gained recognition for voicing Palpatine (portrayed by Ian McDiarmid) in the Italian version of the Star Wars franchise since 1999 as well as Bob Kelso (portrayed by Ken Jenkins) in the Italian version of Scrubs.
 Reali has also done dubbing work for Disney.
 For example, he has voiced Horace Horsecollar in the Italian version of The Prince and the Pauper as well as Captain Hook in his follow-up appearances.

+In English, Reali has dubbed Cecconi the Seller and the Innkeeper of the Red Prawn, portrayed physically by actors Sergio Forconi and Marcello Marziali respectively, in Matteo Garrone's 2019 film Pinocchio.